Skip to content

 Range Ignore

 When there is a need to disable the Linter for part of a file, ranged ignores can be used.
-The syntax for a ranged ignore is <!-- linter-disable --> with an optional <!-- linter-enable --> where you want the Linter to start back up with its linting.
+The syntax for a ranged ignore is <!-- linter-disable --> or %%linter-disable%% with an optional <!-- linter-enable --> or %%linter-disable%% where you want the Linter to start back up with its linting.
 Leaving off the ending of a range ignore will assume you want to ignore the file contents from the start of the range ignore to the end of the file.
 So be careful when not ending a range ignore.

 Warning